pushmix/laravel-web-notification/README.md

-## Pishmix Web Push Notifications Service for Laravel
+## Laravel package for simpliefied integration with Pishmix web push notification service.

 ## About